 - Access? ✔️

 Once upon a time, maybe.
 Think of this as One-Factor Authentication or Security 1.0 (aka the security we all used and abused until recently).
-As prone to password fatigue as we are, users chose easy to remember passwords (think passwords like: 12345, among other top worst favorite passwords.
+As prone to password fatigue as we are, users chose easy-to-remember passwords (think passwords like 12345, among other top worst favorite passwords.
 Really, guys?) and thus served their data on a platter for hungry hackers.
-Since 81 percent of data breaches are due to weak, reused, or stolen passwords, we needed something more all while delivering a fast and seamless experience and less passwords, not more.
+Since 81 percent of data breaches are due to weak, reused, or stolen passwords, we needed something more all while delivering a fast and seamless experience and fewer passwords, not more.